 - High blood pressure

-In addition to that, eating pineapple stimulates peristaltic movements and the release of gastric juices that help you digest your food better.
+In addition, eating pineapple stimulates peristaltic movements and the release of gastric juices that help you digest your food better.

-The high content of calcium and manganese in pineapple makes it ideal for strengthening your bones, helping them regenerate when they’re damaged and improving the growth process.
+The high calcium and manganese contents in pineapple make it ideal for strengthening your bones, helping them regenerate when they’re damaged, and improving the growth process.

 When your blood vessels are relaxed, the following occurs:

-- You prevent serious diseases like atherosclerosis, heart attacks, and strokes
+- This prevents serious diseases like atherosclerosis, heart attacks, and strokes.

 This is perhaps one of the most well-known uses of pineapple as far as health is concerned.
 Eating pineapple can help reduce inflammation in the joints and muscle tissues, particularly among those that are affected by arthritis.